oswida/cyber/docs/en/srd.md

 - obtaining public information
 - accessing the products and services offered by Infosphere

-All other activities such as hacking, security, access to proprietary information require a cybermodification referred to as a **neuroprocessor**..
+All other activities such as hacking, security, access to proprietary information require a cybermodification referred to as a **neuroprocessor**.

 **Infosphere actions** are resolved similarly to the physical world, except that the ability taken into account for saves is Interface.
 Similarly, when a character's HP is reduced to zero, the ability that is decreased by attacks is Interface instead of Biology.